Advestis/gspip/README.md

 # GSPIP

-This will install a command that works almost like pip, except that it will look for packages on Advestis/s GCS bucket named pypi_server_sand
+This will install a command that works almost like pip, except that it will look for packages on GCS.
+You will need Google Cloud SDK installed and set, for gspip will use the *gsutil* command.

 ## Installation

-Clone the reposirory, open a terminal and cd to it.
+Clone the repository, open a terminal and cd to it.
 Then run
 ```
 chmod +x ./install.sh
 ./install.sh
 ```
+This will copy gspip.sh into your $HOME/bin directory under the name gspip

 ## Use

-To install a package (say, AdUtils), just run
+To install a package (say, *adutils*), just run

 ```
-gspip install adutils
+gspip --bucket bucket_name install adutils
 ```

+This will look for the last version of *adutils* stored on

+ *gs://bucket_name/adutils/adutils-\*.tar.gz*

+The bucket name can be omitted.
+In that case, you will be prompted for it later.
+You can also add the line `PIP_BUCKET=pypi_server_sand` to your .bashrc to automatically detect the bucket name.

-This will look for the last version of AdUtils stored on *gs://pypi_server_sand/adutils/adutils-\*.tar.gz* To uninstall a package installed this way, you can either use normal `pip uninstall adutils` or use `gspip uninstall adutils`.
+To uninstall a package installed this way, you can either use normal `pip uninstall adutils` or use `gspip uninstall adutils`.